iyiolaosuagwu/react-native-lq-toast/README.md

 | `showToast` | `{ title: string, description?: string, variant?: 'success' \| 'error' \| 'warning', duration?: number, offsetTop?: number, offsetBottom?: number }` | Displays a toast.        |
 | `hideToast` | `()`                                                                                                                                                 | Hides the current toast. |

+This makes sure the toast never overlaps the keyboard when appearing at the bottom! 🚀

 ## 📝 License

 This project is licensed under the **MIT License**.